Tech-at-DU/Flask-Playlister/P01-Index-Playlists/content.md

 All resources have a few actions in common that are called **Resourceful Routes**.

-> [action]
->
-> Review this table of routes, as we'll be referencing it frequently in this tutorial, and you should be familiar with what each route does:
+Review this table of routes, as we'll be referencing it frequently in this tutorial, and you should be familiar with what each route does:
->

 | URL              | HTTP Verb | Action  | What it Does |
 |------------------|-----------|---------|---------------|
 | /playlists          | GET       | index   | See all playlists |